msradam/dream-meridian/DEVPOST.md

 > "There is a gap in getting information and data to local-level responders, humanitarians or governments at the smallest geographic level." — **MapAction Operations Director**

 **The gap**: Offline data collection is solved—KoBoToolbox serves 32,000+ organizations with 300+ million submissions.
 Offline map viewing is solved—QField provides full QGIS spatial capability on mobile.
-GIS + LLM integration exists—projects like LLM-Geo and GeoGPT use GPT-4 API, while enterprise solutions like IGNESA Vera run offline but require powerful on-premise infrastructure.
-Separately, small LLMs run on Raspberry Pi for smart home applications.
-But **no solution combines both**—bringing LLM-powered spatial queries to portable, field-deployable edge hardware.
-Free tools like QGIS with PostGIS provide powerful offline analysis, but require technical training to operate.
+But **offline spatial queries with accessible interfaces** remain unavailable.
+A field worker can collect a GPS point and view a map, but cannot ask "How many people live within walking distance of this clinic?" without exporting to desktop GIS software or reaching headquarters.
+Free tools like QGIS with PostGIS provide powerful offline analysis, but require technical expertise to deploy and operate.

 DreamMeridian fills this gap: natural language spatial queries on an ARM-based single-board computer, entirely offline.
 No GIS training required.